For John Lee, the simple human moments are the perfect complement to the medical care his mom receives at Mount Saint Joseph Hospital

 In addition to having two loyal sons, Wai Hing also has a dear friend who recently became a resident at MSJ.
 The two have been friends more than 50 years.
 John says that even at such an advanced age, his mother is lucid, enjoys conversation, and appreciates friendship now as much as she ever has.

 And while Wai Hing is content at Mount Saint Joseph, she did not always feel this way.
-John shares insights that will be of value to anyone who may be helping a parent transition to residential care.
+John shares insights that will be of value to anyone who may be helping a parent transition to long-term care.

 “At first, she wanted to come home,” says John.
 “This was difficult, of course.
 Yet as she became used to her new environment, as she got to know the staff at MSJ and the various routines, she became much more comfortable.
 Now, she is very content.
 So you need to give it some time.
 That time may vary, but for my mother, it took a few months.
 And why wouldn’t it?
 It’s a big change.”